Find Affordable College Courses

 Hunt Valley, MD

-The excellent programs at Institute of Health Sciences helped the school earn the #2 place on this year’s ranking of the best allied health professions schools in Maryland.
-Institute of Health Sciences is a small private for-profit school located in the suburb of Hunt Valley.
+You’ll be in good company if you decide to attend Institute of Health Sciences.
+It ranked #2 on our 2023 Best Allied Health Professions Schools in Maryland list.
+Institute of Health Sciences is a small private for-profit school located in the large suburb of Hunt Valley.

 After completing their degree, allied health graduates from Institute of Health Sciences carry an average student debtload of $13,515.